 How to Contact Vancouver First Aid in Abbotsford?

-Use the following contact details to register for a course, test, on-line program or inquire about the available services:
+Use the following contact details to register for a course, test, or online program or inquire about the available services:

 Registration for courses and information about available services is available using any of the contact information posted above.
 Customers can also contact customer service representatives.

-What’s Covered in a CPR Course with VFA in Abbotsford?
+What’s Covered in a CPR Course with VFA?

-The following topics are covered in detail when enroll in a basic CPR and AED course:
+The following topics are covered in detail when enrolling in a basic CPR and AED course:

 - Scene assessments: participants will learn to assess the scene for dangers, check for mechanisms of injury, determine the history and assess the casualty.